jkleiber/gtddp_drone/README.md

 * traj_gen: boolean flag for if this code will generate a trajectory or not.
 0 = no (default), 1 = yes.

 ### Flight Instructions
+The following is for drone simulation/real-life flights specifically.
+The cart-pole simulation runs automatically and has no real-life counterpart yet.

+#### Keyboard Commands
+G: "GO" (start the trajectory tracking)
+Spacebar: Land the drone
+Q: "Quit" (stop the keyboard node.
+Note: this does not stop the other nodes yet)
+A: Fly up
+Z: Fly down
+C: Fly forward (drone's perspective)
+X: Fly backward (drone's perspective)
+E: Fly left (drone's perspective)
+D: Fly right (drone's perspective)
+R: Reset drone (helpful for crashes)
+Ctrl+C: Shutdown software

 The drone will automatically take off and hover using its own internal system.
 Once it is in a stable hover state, press the G button on your keyboard (G is for GO) to start the drone on its path following adventure.
 If you ever want the drone to land, press spacebar.
 To exit the program, press Q on the keyboard and then hit Ctrl-C like normal to kill the rest of the nodes.
 If you don't press Q first, the keyboard node might not be shutdown properly and you will have to close the terminal window to start a new flight.